• Sex Offender Treatment Program

 • Stalking with a sexual component

-This program is intended for men aged 18 and older who:
+This program is intended for men aged 18+ who:

-Have been accused of, charged with, or convicted of contact or non-contact sexual offences
+• Have been accused of, charged with, or convicted of a sexual offence (contact or non-contact).

 Meaningful progress requires consistent attendance, openness to feedback, and active engagement in the therapeutic process.